 Volunteers will be assigned to secondary schools and live in towns or smaller communities that have been jointly selected by the Peace Corps and the Ministry of Education and Training.
 These areas have less developed infrastructure and greater educational needs than the capital city.
 National curricula are followed in order to prepare students for high-stakes national exams.
 Volunteers will co-teach and co-plan English classes with their Vietnamese counterparts.
-English proficiency in these communities will likely be low.
 In addition to classroom teaching, Volunteers will provide English language practice opportunities by implementing extracurricular activities, school events, after-school clubs, and summer activities.

 In order to establish credibility in the school community, Volunteers must be willing to abide by the same rules, norms, and standards that the Ministry and local leadership convey to local teachers regarding behavior and appearance.
 Volunteers are expected to be prepared and punctual for teaching responsibilities, to attend required faculty meetings, assemblies and events, and to adhere to the local school calendar and its holiday schedule.